 The unexplained lines that are etched in the landscape are worth a trip to the Nazca.
 You can take a short plane ride above the lines so you can make out the shapes and come up with your own theory as to how they were created.

-This desert oasis is only a short ride from Cusco.
+This desert oasis is only a short ride from Ica.
 It’s surrounded by rolling rills of sand, and you really do feel as if you are stranded while staying at this tiny pond lake in the Peruvian desert.
 Take a day trip to explore the sand dunes on ATVs; you can even surf them.